“The happiness of this life depends less on what befalls you than the way in which you take it.” Elbert Hubbard

 If you don’t know why you feel down and defeated, you may have a chemical imbalance or predisposition to depression that keeps you stuck a negative cycle.
 Or, you might be going through a tough time and need additional support.
 Regardless, there’s no shame in seeking out help for something that is taking a toll.

 Just like learning any new skill, learning to overcome depression takes time, patience and perseverance.
 But it is not a process that normally goes on for years and years.
-My goal is that you will feel better as soon as possible.
-I want to provide you with the confidence to say: therapy has been great, but I’m ready to move on.
+Our goal is to help you feel better as soon as possible.
+We want to provide you with the confidence to say: therapy has been great, but I’m ready to move on.

 I’m a private person and don’t feel comfortable talking to a stranger.

-I don’t blame you, and I won’t pressure you to talk about anything you prefer to keep to yourself.
+That makes sense, and we won’t pressure you to talk about anything you prefer to keep to yourself.
 Counseling for depression is entirely focused on your goals, wants and needs, moving at a pace that feels comfortable for you.
-With that being said, my experience is that most people quickly find that opening up is easier than they had thought.
+With that being said, it may help for you to know that most people find that opening up to their counselor is much easier than they had expected.

 I’m worried about the cost.